ProgerXP/Notepad2e/README.md

 ### [NEW] Current Word Highlighting
 Word under cursor is highlighted in one of 3 modes: #27 #1
 1. One occurrence in the document.
-Indispensible to spot typos.
+Indispensable to spot typos.
 2. Two or more occurrences but all are visible on the screen.
 3. Multiple occurrences with some hidden under the scrollbar.